filipsnastins/tomodachi-testcontainers/README.md

 and testing applications built with the [Python Tomodachi framework](https://github.com/kalaspuff/tomodachi).

 This library was created to explore and learn Testcontainers.
-Although initially intended to be used with the Tomodachi framework, it works for testing applications built with any other Python framework like Flask, FastAPI, etc.
+Although initially intended to be used with the Tomodachi framework, it works for testing applications built with any other Python framework like Flask, FastAPI, Django, etc.

 ## What is Testcontainers?